-If the theory is that lack of trust is causing shoppers to abandon their carts, then different solutions can be implemented to increase trust, such as including reviews and testimonials, incorporating trust seals, prominently featuring pictures of real people, and offering money back guarantees.
+If the theory is that lack of trust is leading to abandoned carts, then different solutions can be implemented to increase trust, such as including reviews and testimonials, incorporating trust seals, prominently featuring pictures of real people, and offering money back guarantees.
 Each of these can be tested on the site to determine whether they have a statistically significant impact on cart abandonment rate.

-By creating hypothesis for why a site’s shopping cart abandonment rate is high and testing new ideas for improving the sales funnel, ecommerce sites can constantly improve the conversion rate of their site and increase revenues without having to spend more on increasing traffic.
+By creating hypothesis for why shoppers abandon a cart they've already added products to and testing new ideas for improving the sales funnel, ecommerce sites can constantly improve the conversion rate of their site and increase revenues without having to spend more on increasing traffic.

-Every site is different, but the following are some common issues faced by many sites that result in cart abandonment:
+Every ecommerce store is different, but the following are some common issues faced by many sites that result in cart abandonment: